Rammechh/Scaler_Problems/README.md

 Day73_Heaps1
 ===============
+### 3) Product of 3
+  + Maintain a max heap and popout 3 elements and append the product in ans.
+  + Again pushback the popped element so that we keep track of the max elements encountered till now

 ### 4) Magician and Chocolates
   + Brute Force - for each time find max val of A and add it to result also change the max value to floor(max/2)
   + Maintain a max heap - we need to maintain the current maximum size among all bags for every time t = 1, … , B and also updating the sizes of the bags.